berniebear/trec_is/README.md

 ```

 ## Todo
+- Cope with the unaccessible tweets, maybe can use the file provided by the host instead of getting from twitter API.
 - Add more features (fasttext, combine word2vec with tfidf, BERT)
 - Add feature for each event
 - Use a better method to predict the importance score